Progress report for ONC21-097

 Educational & Outreach Activities

 Using a systems approach, schools can provide a logical venue to address food resilience and sustainability topics.
-By partnering with small farmers and educating future farmers and consumers through relevant easy to follow cross curriculum, with science standards, education we can shape the future generations of consumers.
-Doing so will provide short and long term farm profits, stewardship of natural resources, and community resilience and quality of life.
+By partnering with small farmers and educating future farmers and consumers through relevant easy to follow cross curriculum education, with science standards, we can shape the future generations of consumers and expose students to farming as a rewarding career.
+Doing so can provide short and long term farm profits, stewardship of natural resources, and community resilience and quality of life.
+Good curriculum will encourage and support teachers in this movement.